Kani salad is a delicious, colourful fresh Japanese salad with imitation crab as the meat of choice.

-- Something crunchy: This can be lettuce, cucumber, or carrot.
+This can be lettuce, cucumber, or carrot.
 Any crunchy vegetable will work well here.

-- Something soft: This is usually corn, but tomato and avocado also work well here.
+This is usually corn, but tomato and avocado also work well here.
 Some non-traditional additions include goat cheese and pickled peppers.

 How to Make Kani Salad

-However, there are many things you could do in order to take your kani salad to the next level.
-We have listed them in the “Additional Notes'' sections below.
-Now, without any further ado, on to the recipe!
+However, there are many things you could do to take your Kani salad to the next level.
+We have listed them in the Additional Notes sections below.
+So now, on to the detailed recipe!

-Kani Salad (Spicy Crab and Mango Salad
+Kani Salad (Spicy Crab and Mango Salad)